IITDU-BSSE06/ads-demystifying-the-logs-MoshiurIIT/Contributions.md

 - I have taken help from Github
 -I have taken help to understand concepts from Tutorialspoint.
 - I have also taken help from Jubair and Tausif to understand clearly.
+- I have also visit various sites to understand concepts